tboomer/GetClean_Project/ProjectCodeBook.md

 [83] "angle_tbodygyrojerkmean_gravitymean" "angle_x_gravitymean"
 [85] "angle_y_gravitymean"                 "angle_z_gravitymean"

-### Description Variables
-The "subject" variable is an integer between 1 and 30 indicating the subject of the observation.

-The "activity" variable is a character value with one of six values:walking, walkingupstairs, walkingdownstairs, sitting, standing, laying

 ## Part 5 (tidy.data)
-"subject" and "activity" are the same as defined above.
-There is one observation for each combination of subject and activity.
-The observation variables are the same as for Part 1-4 above.
-However the values for each variable is mean of each of the observation variables for each subject/activity combination.
+The variables are the same as Part 1-4 above.
+However the value for each variable is mean of all observations for each subject/activity combination.
+As a result there are 180 observations, one for each unique subject/activity combination.